davidshq/awesome-search-engines/README.md

 [^swisscows]: A well-established, anonymous search engine.

 [^oscobo]: Interestingly the search results are returned from [Becovi](https://becovi.com/) which (among other things) does SEM.

+[^wiby]: "The Wiby search engine is building a web of pages as it was in the earlier days of the internet."
+It's source code is available on [GitHub](https://github.com/wibyweb/wiby/) under a GPLv2 license.

+[^marginalia]: With similar goals to Wiby, Marginalia surfaces the indie web.
+The [source code](https://git.marginalia.nu/marginalia/marginalia.nu) is available under the GNU Affero GPL v3 or later.